- Module code: ES94W

 Module content and teaching

-The excavation and support of underground space is primarily dependent upon the ground conditions.
-The geological and hydrological properties of the ground must be determined (site investigation) and the geotechnical properties evaluated (insitu and laboratory testing).
+To understand the geological and hydrogeological properties of the ground and how these are determined though site investigation, in situ testing and laboratory testing.
 The module aims to equip students with the necessary knowledge to collect, evaluate and interpret this data which is frequently complex because of the variability inherent in the ground.

 Principal learning outcomes

-"At completion, students will be able to: Evaluate a project proposal and plan an appropriate strategy for a site investigation.
-Interpret data gained through site investigation and make appropriate recommendations for a specified project.
-Conceptualise the 3D ground structure; Determine the environmental impact of underground works due to the nature of the ground. "
+By the end of the module students should be able to: • Evaluate a project proposal and plan an appropriate strategy for a site investigation; • Interpret data gained through site investigation and make appropriate recommendations for a specified project; • Conceptualise complex 3D ground structure • Determine the environmental impact of underground works due to the nature of the ground. • Understand the relationships of ground investigations and contracts and evaluate the sharing of ground risk between parties to the contract

 |Assessment group||Assessment name||Percentage|